iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > There when you need them.<br> :date: __2021-03-30 19:43:15__

 > It is fast and works great!
 There are some issues at times but it worked today!<br> :date: __2021-03-23 17:37:17__

-> Very good experience with this app.
-I only knocked off a star because the first appointment was through video and it didn't connect.
-I have 5G so I knew i had a pretty good connection.
-It may have been something else but other than that it was as good as in person but with everything going on its even safer.<br> :date: __2021-03-18 21:00:45__

-> Doctors are readily available, and app is easy to use.<br> :date: __2021-03-18 00:51:07__

-> The doctors are wonderful, very knowledgeable and precise.
-I do have issues with Sofie triage, you have to trick the system because it may not register your ailments.<br> :date: __2021-03-13 20:17:56__

-> Good stuff 👏<br> :date: __2021-03-12 18:57:50__